zhiyisun/zhiyisun.github.io/about.md

 ## What hardware do I use?

 I'm typing this on a [MacBook Pro (13-inch, Mid 2012)](https://support.apple.com/kb/SP649?locale=en_US).
 I use it at home.
 I upgraded it to 8GB memory.
-So it is enough for me to running Ubuntu inside of VirtualBox.
+And bought a magic mouse.
+So it is enough for me to running Ubuntu inside of Vagrant/VirtualBox.

 My work laptop is a [Thinkpad T540p](http://shop.lenovo.com/us/en/laptops/thinkpad/t-series/t540p).
 It has 16GB memory.
 But due to the IT security software installed on it, it is slower than my own MacBook.
 I don't like its touchpad at all.
 It is far away behind MacBook.
 I also have a DELL 29" display at my desk.
 I use it as my primary monitor.